ArCiGo/TS-Automation-Framework/README.md

 3. Delete the folders, files or branches you don't need.

+4. **Optional:** In this project you'll find a cypress.env.json file that is empty.
+You can use it to define your environmental variables.

 ## Run the tests ⚡
 ```bash
 # If you don't want to open the Cypress GUI, you can execute the following commands: